blockbridge/blockbridge-kb/guide/vmware/index.md

 The latency metric used by Storage DRS is measured at the same level in the I/O stack where virtual machine I/O is injected.
-Referring back to the diagram in the Storage I/O Control section, it includes latency incurred on the host-side World queue.
+Referring back to the diagram in the [Storage I/O Control](#storage-io-control) section, it includes latency incurred on the host-side World queue.
 This is a better measure of "whole system" performance, including inefficiencies on the host.

-Before enabling "fully automated SDRS" with storage backed by Blockbridge LUNs, consider the following:
+### Additional Considerations

 -   Thin provisioning on the Blockbridge side can confuse vCenter's sense of how much space is available.
 Configure your Blockbridge